tbrown1180/PA_1/DEVLOG.md

 ### Entry 3
 **Date:** 2026-03-07
-**Entry Type:** Bug Fix / Edge Case / Engineering Decision **Task worked on:advanced option b: mirror the board **Issue or decision:decided the loop thorugh the linked list and reverse each pointer one at a time, and used temp to hold data so i dont lose the rest of the board while doing so
+**Entry Type:** Bug Fix / Edge Case / Engineering Decision **Task worked on: advanced option b: mirror the board **Issue or decision: decided the loop thorugh the linked list and reverse each pointer one at a time, and used temp to hold data so i dont lose the rest of the board while doing so
-**Error message / symptom (if applicable):had issues getting it back to loop to the head node after reversing **What I tried:thought it was the ammount of times the loop ran so was looking into that **Fix / resolution (or final decision):got the linked list to point to the next node after head after looping then setting the head = to previous
+**Error message / symptom (if applicable):had issues getting it back to loop to the head node after reversing **What I tried: thought it was the ammount of times the loop ran, so i was looking into that **Fix / resolution (or final decision): got the linked list to point to the next node after head after looping then setting the head = to previous
 **Commit(s):**
 ---
 ### Entry 4
-**Date:** YYYY-MM-DD
+**Date:** 2026-03-08
-**Entry Type:** Bug Fix / Edge Case / Engineering Decision **Task worked on:**
+**Entry Type: Engineering Decision
-**Issue or decision:**
-**Error message / symptom (if applicable):**
+**Task worked on: worked on finishing the program by doing clear and the O(n) count **Issue or decision: had the clear function loop with a while statement that looked to see if node count was 0 **Error message / symptom (if applicable):**
 **What I tried:**
 **Fix / resolution (or final decision):**